Kayne Anderson Energy Infrastructure Fund, Inc.

 Calendar Year Returns

-2) Assumes that distributions have been reinvested through the Dividend Reinvestment Plan (DRIP).
+3) Assumes that distributions have been reinvested at the Dividend Reinvestment Plan (DRIP) price.

 Growth of Hypothetical $10,000 Investment4

 Top 10 Holdings

 Reflected as a percentage of long-term investments.
-Portfolio holdings and/or sector allocations are subject to change without notice.
-The mention of specific securities is not a recommendation or solicitation to buy, sell or hold any particular security.
+Portfolio holdings and/or sector allocations are subject to change at any time, without notice, and are not recommendations to buy or sell any security.
 You can obtain a complete listing of holdings by viewing our quarterly or annual report for the most recently completed period.